CactusTechnologies/INGH_nodejs_jamar/README.md

 #### <a name="method-search-stop"></a> .searchStop()

-Call to make `noble` stop scanning for Ganglions.
+Call to make `noble` stop scanning for Jamars.

 **_Returns_** {Promise} - fulfilled if scan was stopped.